clas-web/multisite-csv-importer/readme.md

 ## Usage

-Click on the CSV Importer link on your WordPress admin page, choose the file you would like to import and click Import.
+Click on the CSV Importer link on your WordPress network admin page, choose the file you would like to import and click Import.
 The `examples` directory inside the plugin's directory contains several files that demonstrate how to use the plugin.
 The best way to get started is to import one of